euxhenh/BinToGene/README.md

 the gene in consideration.
 Note, the counts here do not represent expression of the gene, but chromatin accessibility counts in the case of sc-ATAC-seq.
 In the end, these vectors are stacked to form a cell-by-gene matrix.
-Tools that are used for analyzing gene expression data can be useful interval analyzing the cell-by-gene matrix formed this way.
+Tools that are used for analyzing gene expression data can be useful in analyzing the cell-by-gene matrix formed this way.

 Example